 In April 2019, François-Henri Pinault, the chairman and CEO of Kerin, was asked to bring together the leading players in the fashion industry to commit to the Fashion Pact.
 The idea is that brands should collaborate side by side and share resources to achieve the pact’s goals.

 The Fashion Pact has already been signed by 32 global fashion and textile companies so far.
-Around 150 brands, including big competitors, will unite their efforts to set targets and work to find solutions together.
+Around 150 brands, including big competitors, will unite their efforts to set targets and find solutions together.
 According to Pinault, the collaboration “will reach a level that none of us individually could reach by working alone.”

 Who has signed